BRIGHT Academy was established in order to study the

 The BRIGHT staff have been trained in confidentiality, study participant vulnerability, good clinical practice, data entry, urine collection, stool collection, laboratory procedures, they have the skill of organising mass-treatment, speak publicly, translate, do interviews, teach and use gloves.
 They have become skilled research assistants, research nurses and data enterers.
 They can drive, compile reports and can do cultural interpretations.

-In the coming years BRIGHT plans to explore if Bilharzia is a risk factor for HIV.
-Global health state-of-the art projects will be done.
-The organization seeks to provide an environment where the best minds will thrive.
+BRIGHT Academy aims to continue to provide an environment where the best minds will thrive.
 BRIGHT will use methods based on logic, rigour, knowledge, and excellence.
-BRIGHT will learn from results and outcomes, and we will consistently refine our approach.
+BRIGHT will learn from results and outcomes, and consistently refine the approach to science, community, local health system and staff.
 We aim to collaborate with the best, to grow and learn.
-We will deliver our research to policymakers, authorities and to our donors.
+We will deliver our research directly to policymakers and authorities.
 BRIGHT is driven by the passion to provide timely and appropriate outcomes for patients and health professionals.